stacey-w-taylor/synapseDocs/_articles/aws_sts_storage_locations.md

 There are a few important considerations when determining whether to enable STS on Synapse managed storage compared to external storage with an S3 bucket.
 With Synapse managed storage, permissions to access are read-only thus data is only accessible to download or compute on directly once STS is enabled.
 Alternatively, read-only and read-write permissions can be granted on external storage allowing for data to be manipulated directly with the AWS command line interface.
 Subsequently, connections to Synapse can be updated if data is changed.
 In some cases, this workflow is preferable.

 {% include note.html content="You can only create STS Storage Locations on an empty folder.
-This is to ensure consistency between the STS Storage Location and the Synapse folder." %}
+This is to ensure consistency between the STS Storage Location and the Synapse folder.
+To use STS on existing data, see Migrating Your Data later in this document." %}

 ## Synapse Managed STS Storage Locations